akhanalcs/selfhosted-guides/services/recyclarr/README.md

    ```bash
    $ sudo chown -R $(id -u):$(id -g) -R /opt/docker/data/recyclarr
    ```
-5. Populate the `recyclarr.yml` file.
-   - Most people get scared of apps with no UI, but it's really simple.
+5. Create an empty `.yml` file, and name it `recyclarr.yml`.
-   - Just grab all the TRaSH quality profiles and custom formats, and quality definition from their [`config-templates` repo's `includes` folder](https://github.com/recyclarr/config-templates/tree/master/radarr/includes).
+   - Grab all the TRaSH quality profiles and custom formats, and quality definition from their [`config-templates` repo's `includes` folder](https://github.com/recyclarr/config-templates/tree/master/radarr/includes).
      - These are all the TRaSH quality profiles for 1080 and 4K: https://trash-guides.info/Radarr/radarr-setup-quality-profiles/#trash-quality-profiles
    - For visual, this is how their folders look like.
 This gives you a complete picture of what `include`s you need.
 You can check those files if you'd like.
      ```